FyodorSh/GoIT_PyCore_Project/README.md

 Tested on python 3, probably not compatible with python 2.

 **Installation**
-Download package and use next command to install it from destination folder:
+Download package, unpack it and use next command to install it from unpacked folder:

-    pip install assistant_package_OZTeam -e
+    pip install -e .

 **Calling**
 Launch comand line and use command `assistant`